GrawLab/DBSCAN-CellX/README.md

 ```
 git --version
 ```
-If *git* is not installed, please install it before continuing (see Link/to/git/installation/guide).
+If *git* is not installed, please install it before continuing (see [How to install Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)).

 Afterwards open a terminal, navigate to the downloaded app-folder "\User\...\DBSCAN-CellX-main\App>" and run the following command:
 ```